There are two renal arteries—one supplies blood to the right kidney, the other to the left kidney. These arteries branch into many smaller arteries.

 If a blockage is the result of a clot that has moved to and lodged in one of the renal artery branches, the person may have clots elsewhere in the body, such as in the intestine, brain, and the skin of the fingers and toes.
 These clots may cause pain in these areas as well as small ulcers or gangrene or a small stroke.

 Doctors may suspect a blockage because of the symptoms.
-Laboratory tests, such as a complete blood count and urinalysis (microscopic examination of the urine), may add further clues.
+Laboratory tests, such as a complete blood count, blood tests of kidney function, and urinalysis (microscopic examination of the urine), may add further clues.

-Because none of the symptoms or laboratory tests can specifically identify a blockage, doctors need to perform imaging tests of the kidneys to show that they are not functioning properly.
+Because none of the symptoms or laboratory tests can specifically identify a blockage, doctors need to do imaging tests of the kidneys.
 Computed tomography (CT) angiography, magnetic resonance (MR) angiography, Doppler ultrasonography, and an isotope perfusion scan can show absent or diminished blood flow to the affected kidney.
 All of these tests have advantages and disadvantages.
 For example, CT angiography and MR angiography are very accurate.
 However, CT angiography involves using an intravenous radiopaque dye (contrast agent), which increases the risk of kidney damage in people with decreased kidney function.
 MR angiography involves use of an intravenous contrast agent (gadolinium), which increases the risk of nephrogenic systemic fibrosis in people with decreased kidney function.
 Nephrogenic systemic fibrosis causes scar tissue to form throughout the body and is not easily reversed or cured.

 Although kidney function may improve with treatment, it usually is not restored completely.
 The outlook is poor when the artery is blocked by clots that have formed in other parts of the body (such as the heart).
 Clots from that source are likely to travel to other parts of the body (such as the brain or intestine) and cause problems there.

 Treatment is aimed at preventing further deterioration of blood flow and restoring blood flow that has been blocked.
-In the case of blood clots, the usual treatment is with anticoagulant drugs (see see Sidebar 1: Drugs and Blood Clots: A Complicated Relationship).
-These drugs are given first intravenously and then by mouth for longer periods of time.
+In the case of blood clots, the usual treatment is with anticoagulant drugs (see Sidebar 1: Drugs and Blood Clots: A Complicated Relationship).
+These drugs are given first intravenously and then by mouth for longer periods of time, sometimes for several months or longer.
 Anticoagulants prevent the initial clot from enlarging and additional clots from forming.
-Drugs that dissolve clots (fibrinolytics or thrombolytics—see see Sidebar 1: Drugs and Blood Clots: A Complicated Relationship) may be more effective than anticoagulants.
+Drugs that dissolve clots (fibrinolytics, or thrombolytics—see Sidebar 1: Drugs and Blood Clots: A Complicated Relationship) may be more effective than anticoagulants.
 However, fibrinolytic drugs improve kidney function only when the artery is not completely blocked or when clots can be dissolved quickly.
 After 30 to 60 minutes of complete blockage, permanent damage is likely.
-However, fibrinolytic drugs can be helpful only if given within 3 hours.
+Fibrinolytic drugs can be helpful only if given within 3 hours.

 Surgery is sometimes done to open an artery blocked by a clot, but this treatment has a greater risk of complications and death and does not improve kidney function more than anticoagulant or fibrinolytic drugs alone.
 Drug treatment is almost always preferred to surgery.
 However, when the cause is injury, the artery must be surgically repaired.

-Last full review/revision December 2007 by Seyed-Ali Sadjadi, MD
+Last full review/revision June 2014 by Zhiwei Zhang, MD